 Following Kaye, we had a speaker panel you can watch here, and then it was time for Kat Zhang, the put-together and lovely author of the Hybrid Chronicles, to give her keynote speech.
 At this point, I was nearly comatose from exhaustion, because my fibromyalgia refuses to cooperate with anything, but I still really appreciated her extensive look at the publishing process, particularly her examination of book cover creation.
 Like, book covers are awesome.

-Sunday I got up to go have breakfast and a surprise party for team members Emma and Ariel, at which there were FINALLY Panera bagels, because Ch1Con cannot be complete without Panera.
-That's the rule.
+Sunday, I got up to go have breakfast and a surprise party for team members Emma and Ariel, at which there were finally Panera bagels.
+Ch1Con cannot be complete without Panera!
 Mom and I went to a local church session briefly, during which I accidentally fell asleep again, and then we rejoined the others to go to the Shedd Aquarium.
-The reason for this necessity (besides that I just like aquariums) is that while I was on Write It!, where I met most of the Ch1Con team as a 12/13 year old, my username was DolphinWriter, because I loved dolphins.
-I still do, just not as much as cats, because you can cuddle cats but not dolphins.
-Anyway, I'd never seen a dolphin before (I was very angry about this during a trip to Hawaii also during my 12th year of life, because I had expected to and had not), and Shedd Aquarium has dolphins, so, like, duh.
+The reason for this necessity is that while I was on Write It!, where I met most of the Ch1Con team as a 12/13 year old, my username was DolphinWriter, because I loved dolphins.
+I still do, just not as much as cats, because you can cuddle cats, but not dolphins.
+Anyway, I'd never seen a dolphin before, and Shedd Aquarium has dolphins, so, like, duh.

 It was a rough time, that.
-My fibro was angry, as previously noted, so we requested a wheelchair to help me get around the giant aquarium, but there weren't any available at that moment, and then I encountered something you don't encounter much in New Mexico, or at all in a small town like Los Alamos, which is lines.
+My fibro was angry, so we requested a wheelchair to help me get around the giant aquarium, but there weren't any available at that moment, and then I encountered something you don't encounter much in New Mexico, or at all in a small town like Los Alamos, which is lines.
 In my usual necessary calculations for "how much can my body take today", I had not included lines.
-I should have, really, seeing as we were in Chicago, but last year I'd found that being in a big city wasn't as scary as I'd thought it'd be, so I'd sort of forgotten about the reasons why big cities are scary for someone like me.
-Because it likes to cause problems, my OCD then kicked in with the purpose of informing me that I, with my disability, am a terrible buzzkill and no one could possibly understand why I was causing so much trouble and I was a burden, etc., etc., and since my OCD also has a social anxiety component, being among loud crowds exacerbated the situation, and so there I was sitting on a bench in the entrance of the aquarium trying not to cry/have a panic attack.
+Because it likes to cause problems, my OCD then kicked in with the purpose of informing me that I, with my disability, am a terrible buzzkill and no one could possibly understand why I was causing so much trouble and I was a burden, etc., etc. So there I was sitting on a bench in the entrance of the aquarium trying not to cry.
 I got my mom to find me a restroom (a haven for the anxious), where I sat in a stall and talked myself down (also dropped my phone in the toilet for the first time ever, but my phone's fine and it was kind of funny, actually), and then I rejoined the others and made it to their weird version of Starbucks by repeatedly thinking to myself that I was an island of calm.
-LOL.
-Anyway, once I got food at said Starbucksy place and had some time to just talk to my mom one-on-one, I was much calmer and my fibro also chilled out some.
-(Incidentally, there was a wheelchair just SITTING there in the cafe, which ticked me off a little.)
+Anyway, once I got food and had some time to just talk to my mom one-on-one, I was much calmer and my fibro also chilled out some.

 By that point, we had time for exactly nothing but the dolphins, but I didn't mind, because dolphins was the whole point.
-Dolphins was the only reason I hadn't gone running out screaming there at the beginning.
-So we went down to the dolphins, past a penguin exhibit I got a brief glance at, and then...
-DOLPHINS.
-IT WAS MAGNIFICENT AND AWESOME AND THERE WAS A BABY WITH A MOMMY AND I WAS SO HAPPY AND IT MADE UP FOR ALL THE TRAUMA OF EARLIER.
-YAY!!!!
+Dolphins was the only reason I hadn't gone running out screaming at the beginning.
+So we went down to the dolphins, past a penguin exhibit I got a brief glance at, and then... dolphins.
+IT WAS MAGNIFICENT AND AWESOME AND THERE WAS A BABY WITH A MOMMY AND I WAS SO HAPPY AND IT MADE UP FOR ALL THE TRAUMA OF EARLIER!!!

 Images via Ch1Con.